PavelPoroskov/test_pokedex/README.md

 This repository is archived.
 It contained errors in architechture.
-See https://github.com/PavelPoroskov/test-pokedex-rest
+See new version in https://github.com/PavelPoroskov/test-pokedex-rest

 # test_pokedex